-Thailand is located in Southeast Asia and it borders with 4 countries: Burma, Cambodia, Malaysia, Lao People’s Democratic Republic.
+Thailand is located in Southeast Asia and it borders 4 countries: Burma, Cambodia, Malaysia, Lao People’s Democratic Republic.
 Its diverse geography includes wast beaches and shorelines, many islands in the south and rain forests and mountains in the north.
-Southeast Asia

-If you are traveling by yourself (not through the agency) here is what is needed to obtain Thailand visa in a nearest consulate:
+If you are traveling by yourself (not through the agency) here is what is needed to obtain a Thailand visa in the nearest consulate:

 - Passport or travel document with a validity not less than 6 months

 - One(1) recent 4x6cm photograph of the applicant

 - Round-trip air ticket or e-ticket (paid in full)

 - Proof of financial means (20,000 baht per person/40,000 baht per family)